trippster08/Metabarcoding_on_Hydra/Rprep.md

 ```
 module load tools/R/4.4.1
 ```
 Next we need to start R. To do that, you just type "R".
+You can also go to an RStudio server and open this page and run the installations through the server.

 ```
 R